tosin2013/ansible-lint-and-refactor/README.md

 ## Usage

-To use this action, add the following code to your `action.yml` file:
+To use this action in another repository, you can add the following code to your `action.yml` file:

 ```yaml
 name: 'Ansible Lint and Refactor'